 Professor Marion Fass reviewed Spillover: Animal Infections and the next Human Pandemic by David Quammen in a recent issue of JMBE: Journal of Microbiology and Biology Education, Volume 14, Issue 1.
 The review is available from JMBE.

 How to Teach Quantitative Literacy, an article about the Beloit Biometrics course and Professor Ken Yasukawa appeared in the Spring 2013 issue of the Beloit College Magazine.

 Professor Marion Fass received the 2012 William E. Bennett Award for Extraordinary Contributions to Citizen Science from the National Center for Science and Civic Engagement.
 Marion appears in the photo with Dr. Bennett.

 Two groups of Beloit College Physiology students won the American Physiological Society's 2011 Phantastic Physiology Voyage.
-"Form Follows Function" video contest:
+Videos were made by students in Professor Katie Johnson's Human Anatomy and Physiology course: "Form Follows Function" video contest:

 - 1st Place: Eye Girl